dduneau/website/content/publication/G32018/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Sun, H
+- Revah, J
+- San Miguel, K
+- Kunerth, HD
+- Caldas, IV
-- Luijckx P
+- Messer, PW
-- Ruder L
+- Scott, JG
-- Ebert D
+- Buchon, N

 # Author notes (optional)
 #author_notes: